Skip to main content

 • Allow "Kill Job": Determines if the kill function is allowed on the machine.
 The default value of False disables the feature.
 Set the value to True to enable the feature.

-• This parameter only applies to the MCP, SAP BW, SAP R/3 and CRM, SQL, UNIX, Windows (MSLSAM only), and z/OS platforms.
+• This parameter applies only to the MCP, SAP BW, SAP R/3 and CRM, SQL, UNIX, Windows (MSLSAM only), and z/OS platforms.

 • Define a property with the following syntax: Property Name=Property Value.
 For information on defining properties, refer to Defining Properties.